alexconst/webmon/README.md

 ## improve code quality
 Integrate the use of code quality tools, with some of them potentially in the form of git pre-commit hooks.
-- black: code auto formating
+- [X] isort: auto format imports
-- isort: auto format imports
+- [X] black or yapf: code auto formating
-- pylint: check for potential errors and enforcing coding standards; other alternatives are flake8 or ruff
+- [X] pylint: check for potential errors and enforcing coding standards; other alternatives are flake8 or ruff
-- mypy: static type checker
+- [X] mypy: static type checker
-- bandit: security linter
+- [ ] bandit: security linter
-- coverage: measures code coverage by tests
+- [ ] coverage: measures code coverage by tests

 # References